M0riati/clicker-fabric/README.md

 ### Clicker (Fabric)
 #### Description
-This mod makes it so you just need to comfortably hold the left mouse button to continuously hit.
+With this mod, you can keep hitting by comfortably holding the left mouse button.
 #### Disclaimer
 Even tough this mod is fully client-sided, you should be careful when using it on servers whose rules forbid autoclickers.
 #### License